As a young boy, Tony Angello began experimenting with detail oriented drawings and illustrations.

 By the time he was in middle school, Tony discovered mixed media as an art form.

 "My older sister had these glamour magazines and when she was done with them, I would cut out the eyes and lips from the photos and create a whole new person.
 Even though I can draw eyes and lips very well, this new method really brought a new idea to life.
-Add my brain maze type hair and I was hooked."
+With some pieces I paint certain objects backwards on transparency paper to add a new look.
+Add my brain maze type hair along with some mixed media objects and I was hooked."

 He created many pieces featuring friends and family members and added photos of things that were dear to that person.
 In the 1980s Tony began to focus on creating just beautiful women with a theme surrounding them.
 But then trauma from hand surgeries sidelined Tony from 1990 to 2013 from the art world.